0spr4y/rsDrop/readme.txt

 It aims to be lightweight, fast, and ephemeral by keeping data only in memory.

 Why
-Most self-hosted paste platforms require excessive server resources and setup time to run.
+Most self-hosted paste platforms require excessive server resources and can be complicated to configure.
 rsDrop is designed to implement secure, ephemeral, self-hosted secret sharing with compact, easy-to-audit code.
 That said, this is a work in progress—please submit pull requests for any vulnerabilities identified.